 Once you have the information you would like to include, You will need to select an obituary template.
 You can start with choosing a design.
 Template designs can come in a wide variety of styles, colors and themes.
 You may choose to use your loved one's favorite color or flower.
 You may also choose a religious theme.
 For more information, see our article on choosing a template design.

 You will also need to choose a obituary template layout.
 Your layout will depend upon how much information you plan on including in your program.
-If you do not have a lot of informtion, you may choose to go with a standard 8 1/2"x11" single fold design.
+If you do not have a lot of informtion, you may choose to go with a standard 8 1/2"x11" single fold design or a smaller funeral card.
 If you have a lot of information, you may choose to use a larger sheet of paper, with multiple pages.
 You can also choose a unique layout, such as a graduated-style template.
 See our article on obituary program layouts to help you choose the layout that is right for you.

 Once you have purchases and download your template, you can now begin editing.
 Add a cover photo, the order of service, the obituary, poems, photo collages and clipart.
 Save your work frequently, and make sure you proofread your program before printing.